-Download and print out our Peace Day template on colored paper.
+Download and print out the Peace Day template on colored paper.
 Place students in small groups so that they can share a variety of colors to cover their Peace Day paper plate wreath.

-This beautiful story delivers a positive message of peace with bright bold colors and silly scenes.
+- The Peace Book by Todd Parr — This beautiful story delivers a positive message of peace with bright, bold colors and silly scenes.
 Perfect for young readers, the importance of friendship, caring, and acceptance are brought to life.

 Conflict Resolution Books for Kids to Read Out Loud

 In addition to those books specifically about peace that we mentioned about, check out these recommendations from our teacher team to approach conflict resolution on Peace Day:

 - The Squirrels Who Squabbled by Rachel Bright

 - Rita and Ralph’s Rotten Day by Carmen Agra Deedy

 - We Disagree by Bethanie Deeney Murguia

 - There’s a Bear on My Chair by Ross Collins